We Compare the Best Gas Leaf Blowers to See Which Rise Above

 Fuel Efficiency

 While not a huge deal, one thing we do check when possible is the fuel efficiency of a blower.
-We also couple that with the size of the fuel tank so that we can calculate the amount of run time you have before needing to fill up.
+We also couple that with the size of the fuel tank so that we can calculate the run time you have before needing to fill it up.
 A backpack leaf blower with a small tank and poor fuel efficiency will waste time if you have to refuel more times throughout the day.

 Price and Value